craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 West of [[#The Old Barracks (1d6 RADS)]], the Infirmary is a small section of [[#The Base]] where separated each of the rooms contain a couple beds and medical equipment, but they are all in great disarray.

 #### The Old Barracks (1d6 RADS)
+South of [[#The Intelligence Center (1d6 RADS)]], the Old Barracks is seperated from the main building by a small dirt path.
+In it's time, it was once a warehouse of bunks and lockers, but in the half-century that has passed since it has become re-occupied, the Barracks has genuinely exploded.

+Of what remains, the foundation and a portion of the southern walls remain, but the entire north side of the building has been sundered, and leaves the area more difficult than worthwhile in a tactical situation.

 #### The Hangars (1d6 RADS)
+South of [[#The Armory (1d6 RADS)]], three large garages stand suspiciously intact.
+While they are each and all covered in evidence of a firefight, there is no damage to the buildings themselves.

+The westernmost hangar is larger than the others, and each of the two personnel doors remain impassable.
+The hangar door however, can be forced open.
+This has led a series of groups to lay claim to this hangar as their hideout - and evidence of this inhabitance remains.

+The central hangar's personnel doors are unlocked and openable.
+Inside, a large machine made of a transparent metal and glowing lights takes most of the interior.
+There is a box of food and water in the small office, hidden in the floor beneath the filing cabinet.

 ## The Shipyard